-2. Have white towels, wash cloths, and white bedding ready to use.
+2. Have white towels, washcloths, and white bedding ready to use.
 You want linens you can wash in very hot water or even put in boiling water to disinfect.
 You can also use bleach on white linens without issues.
 You want to have extra linens so you can change the sick beds quickly and wash the infected bodies without worry.

-3. Have rolls of heavy plastic to cover surfaces like the bed, the floor, the windows,and the doorways.
+3. Have rolls of heavy plastic to cover surfaces like the bed, the floor, the windows, and the doorways.
 You have to think about disease control going in and out of the house.
 You are trying just as hard to keep the disease out as well as keeping it controlled in your home.

 4. Keep some chem suits on hand.
 You may want to completely cover up to deal with a sick patient or having to go into infected areas.
 A chem suit with boots and gloves would be the ideal solution.
 You will also want a face mask and eye protection to keep safe.

 5. Have one person who would be dedicated to taking care of the sick.
-The less people exposed to the sick person, the better the chances for everyone to stay healthy.
-Having one person designated to taking of the sick will keep everyone healthier.
+The fewer people exposed to the sick person, the better the chances for everyone to stay healthy.
+Having one person designated to taking care of the sick will keep everyone healthier.
 Having a designated respite person for the caretaker would be a good idea too.

 6. Have a plan in place for death.
 In a pandemic, death is inevitable.
 What will you do if someone dies?
 As morbid as it seems, you may want to have a body bag on hand.
-You also want to have a plan for disposal of the body.
+You also want to have a plan for the disposal of the body.
 Where will it be buried?
 Will you bury the body?
 Those are your decisions alone, but having a plan will make those decisions easier.

-7. Do not go anywhere if you don't have to.
+7. Do not go anywhere if you don’t have to.
 During a pandemic, being a homebody is your best bet for not catching the disease.
-Having a good food storage, water storage, and a disinfected home will be wise.
+Having good food storage, water storage, and a disinfected home will be wise.